Azure/AppConfiguration/releaseNotes/PythonFeatureManagement.md

 ### Bug Fixes

-* Fixed an issue where targeted users that are exactly equal to 100 in allocation had the assignment reason of `None` instead of `Allocation` in telemetry.
+* Fixed a bug where users exactly at the 100th percentile in allocation were incorrectly assigned a reason of `None` instead of `Allocation` in feature evaluation telemetry.

 ## 2.0.0b2 - October 14, 2024